An introduction to adversary emulation with a dotnet stealer and a Go c2 server

 In this blog post, a first in the adversary emulation series, we look at a distinguishing adversary emulation from traditional penetration testing, emphasizing its focus on mimicking the tactics and techniques of known threat actors to test an organisation’s defences more realistically and effectively.
 Given this is a tool for red teaming, I have included a section on improvements I have made over the original intelligence, which if deployed by the red team would have improved usability.

 The core of what we will talk about revolves around the development of a dotnet C# stealer and a Go-based Command and Control (C2) server.
-The choice of Go for its efficiency in building web servers is highlighted, alongside the importance of minimising supply chain risks, a crucial consideration in red team operations.
-This section also underscores the significance of Open Source Intelligence (OSINT) in comprehending and addressing such risks.

 We then detail the process of reverse engineering malware, utilising tools like ILSpy and AvaloniaILSpy.
 The objective is to reconstruct the infostealer, changing as little as possible to keep it in the ‘spirit’ of the adversary we are emulating.
 We conclude with insights into deployment strategies, including Docker; and decoy techniques, enhancing the effectiveness and safety of red team operations.
 Additionally, strategic advice is provided for blue teams.